Skip to content

 Events

-To analyze state changes in a simulation model, we may want to monitor component creation, the event queue, or the interplay between simulation entities.
+Also, events can be used to study dynamics in a simulation model.
+We may want to monitor component creation, the event queue, or the interplay between simulation entities, or custom business dependent events of interest.
 We may want to trace which process caused an event, or which processes waited for resource.
 Or a model may require other custom state change events to be monitored.

 import org.kalasim.*

-class MyEvent(val context: String, time: TickTime) : Event(time)
+class MyEvent(val context: String, time: SimTime) : Event(time)

 createSimulation {